 - Can you define various types of Sockets and where we can find it?

 - What means the following address of subnet mask?
-(They will give you some address and you should interpret it.)

 - What represents the majority part of worldwide NSP revenue today?